 Access to education and training cannot be achieved if there is a financial barrier, especially for those still suffering the severe impact of apartheid policies.
 If we price all training at the university rate, we would limit our economic growth and inhibit innovation and competition.

-I believe it is essential that those who cannot compete to enter traditional tertiary opportunities, use learnerships and apprenticeships in order to improve their skills and engage with a formal labour network.
+Those who cannot compete to enter traditional tertiary opportunities, can use learnerships and apprenticeships in order to improve their skills and engage with a formal labour network.

-I say ‘engage with a formal network’ as my experience is that many of South Africa’s unemployed know mostly unemployed people.
+I say ‘engage with a formal network’ as my experience is that many unemployed South Africans mostly know other unemployed people.
 This means that for some, when they enter this formal environment for the first time, they have little or no realistic grasp of what being an employee (even if in training) entails.

 These interventions are therefore vital, especially for the youth.

 Occupational Training Value for the Youth and Unemployed

 Learnerships and apprenticeships offer a variety of career pathways from media to design, from agriculture to construction, from business to banking.
 (And more!)
 Learnerships have shown such success amongst the unemployed (18.2) candidates, that there is now a trend to target employees in order to encourage career mobility which in turn fuels economic growth.